 - When our baby was born, he left me and told me he did not have money to give me.

-If you’re a pregnant, you can help yourself and your baby by:
+If you’re pregnant, you can help yourself and your baby by:

 - Visit your clinic for check-ups every month.

-- Taking your prenatal vitamins for your health and to prevent some birth defects: Folic Acid / Multivitamin
+- Taking your prenatal vitamins for your health and to prevent some congenital disabilities: Folic Acid / Multivitamin

 - Avoiding smoking, alcohol and drugs

-- Using a condom, if you are still having sex, to prevent sexually transmitted diseases that could hurt your baby.
+- Using a condom, if you are still having sex, prevents sexually transmitted diseases that could hurt your baby.

 - Get tested for HIV and if you test positive, start on ARV’s right away to prevent transmission of the virus to your baby.

 Do a quiz to learn about the symptoms of pregnancy: Pregnancy Quiz

 Questions we can help with:

 • How do I know I am pregnant?